uhub/awesome-coq/README.md

 * [Yosuke-Ito-345/Actuary](https://github.com/Yosuke-Ito-345/Actuary) - Formalization of the basic actuarial mathematics using Coq
 * [uwplse/StructTact](https://github.com/uwplse/StructTact) - Coq utility and tactic library.
 * [pi8027/stablesort](https://github.com/pi8027/stablesort) - Stable sort algorithms and their stability proofs in Coq
-* [math-comp/mczify](https://github.com/math-comp/mczify) - Micromega tactics for Mathematical Components
-* [inQWIRE/QuantumLib](https://github.com/inQWIRE/QuantumLib) - Coq library for reasoning about quantum programs
 * [dunnl/tealeaves](https://github.com/dunnl/tealeaves) - A Coq library for abstract syntactical reasoning
 * [coq-community/bits](https://github.com/coq-community/bits) - A formalization of bitset operations in Coq and the corresponding axiomatization and extraction to OCaml native integers [maintainer=@anton-trunov]
+* [CertiCoq/VeriFFI](https://github.com/CertiCoq/VeriFFI) - VeriFFI: Verified Foreign Function Interface for connecting Coq programs to C programs at the operational and specification/verification levels; part of CertiCoq project
 * [VeriNum/vcfloat](https://github.com/VeriNum/vcfloat) - VCFloat: A Unified Coq Framework for Verifying C Programs with Floating-Point Computations
 * [mgrabovsky/fm-notes](https://github.com/mgrabovsky/fm-notes) - Unassorted scribbles on formal methods, type theory, category theory, and so on, and so on
 * [kai-qu/linear-logic](https://github.com/kai-qu/linear-logic) - An encoding of linear logic in Coq with minimal Sokoban and blocks world examples